greganderson/valentines-day-challenges/readme.md

 Remember, these challenges can only be solved on paper, but you _can_ use the python interactive shell.
 Unfortunately, ChatGPT, Copilot, and VS Code have all conspired to ruin Valentine's Day, so you cannot use them to help you.
 All other IDE's like Pycharm have all joined in the efforts to destroy everyone's happiness.
+Even vim, despite it's good-natured heart, has decided nobody should be happy on Valentine's Day.
+Emacs, as always, wants everyone to be unhappy.
+No changes there.

 Another command you are able to use is `cat`, which when run on a file, prints out the contents.
 For example, doing this: